cmu-sei/foundry-docs/docs/gameboard/admin-reports.md

 **Export User or Player Report to CSV:** Allows you to export user or player statistics depending upon which icon you select as a comma-separated values file.
 From the .csv file, you can perform more detailed analysis.

-**Users:** Counts of users *enrolled* in the game and *not enrolled* in the and totals.
-Not enrolled means registered on the identity server, but not yet enrolled in a game.
+**Users:** Counts of users *enrolled* in the game and *not enrolled* in the game and totals.
+"Not enrolled" means registered on the identity server, but not yet enrolled in a game.

 **Players:** Count of players by games.